AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 ## What is SubQuery?

-SubQuery is an open source and universal blockchain data indexer for developers that provides fast, flexible, reliable, and decentralised APIs to power leading multi-chain apps.
-Our goal is to save developers' time and money by eliminating the need of building their own indexing solution and instead, fully focus on developing their applications.
+SubQuery is an open-source and universal blockchain data indexer for developers that provides fast, flexible, reliable, and decentralised APIs to power leading multi-chain apps.
+Our goal is to save developers time and money by eliminating the need of building their own indexing solution and instead, fully focus on developing their applications.

-SubQuery's superior indexing capabilities supports Astar native, EVM and WASM based smart contracts all out of the box.
+SubQuery's superior indexing capabilities support Astar native, EVM and WASM-based smart contracts all out of the box.
 (In reality a Docker container!)
-Starter projects are provided allowing developers to get up and running and indexing blockchain data in minutes.
+Starter projects are provided allowing developers to get up and running and index blockchain data in minutes.

-Another one of SubQuery's competitive advantage is the ability to aggregate data not only within a chain but  across blockchains all within a single project.
-This allows the creation of feature rich dashboard analytics or multi-chain block scanners.
+Another one of SubQuery's competitive advantages is the ability to aggregate data not only within a chain but across blockchains all within a single project.
+This allows the creation of feature-rich dashboard analytics or multi-chain block scanners.

-Other advantages include superior performance with multiple RPC endpoint configuration, multi-worker capabilities and a configurable caching architecture.
+Other advantages include superior performance with multiple RPC endpoint configurations, multi-worker capabilities and a configurable caching architecture.
 To find out more, visit our [documentation](https://academy.subquery).

 ## Prerequisites